RascalSoftware/RAT-Docs/source/tutorial/project.rst

 This is then available to be used by any of our contrasts (see later).

 * ``"data"`` - This option is used when a measured data background is available.
-Suppose our measured data is in a datafile loaded into the data block (see later), and called 'My Background Data'.
-To define a data background, we simply specify this datafile in our background specification:
+Our measured data is given in a datafile loaded into the data block (see later).
+  To define a data background from a datafile called 'My Background Data', we simply specify this datafile in our background specification:

 .. tab-set-code::
     .. code-block:: Matlab